Talandar99/shellfish/README.md

-# 🦪shellfish
+# 🐚shellfish🐚
 This repo contains a lot of scripts, configuration, guides etc that I think are/were usefull.
+<br/>Hope you will also find something usefull here

 ## Contents
 - [ansible_playbooks](ansible_playbooks)